sdslabs/sdslabs.github.com/_posts/2018/2018-01-26-optimizing-webpack.md

 #### Back on track

-The main idea is to first break the components into more finer components and then load those components when needed.
+The main idea is to first break the components into finer components and then load these components when needed.

-First step was to create a wrapper that would take a component, and returns another component.
+First step was to create a wrapper that would take a component, and return another component.
 These wrappers are called [Higher-Order Components (HOC)](https://reactjs.org/docs/higher-order-components.html).

-Our HOC was an async container:
+Our HOC is an async container:

 {% highlight js %}
 // AsyncContainer.jsx